-At Boston Place, we are proud to offer PGD, one of the most cutting edge fertility services.
+At TFP Boston Place Fertility, we are proud to offer PGD, one of the most cutting-edge fertility services.

-This is a very specific technique which can be used where a serious genetic disease which could be passed to offspring is to be avoided, and is only appropriate for couples known to be carriers of a genetic mutation.
+This is a very specific technique that can be used where a serious genetic disease that could be passed to offspring is to be avoided and is only appropriate for couples known to be carriers of a genetic mutation.

-By creating embryos in a similar way to ICSI treatment, a single cell or group of cells can be removed from an embryo and the genetic material contained in the cells chromosomes can be analysed to see if it carries that disease or not.
+By creating embryos in a similar way to ICSI treatment, a single cell or group of cells can be removed from an embryo and the genetic material contained in the chromosomes of the cell can be analysed to see if it carries that disease or not.
 The couples can be reassured their baby will not be affected by a severe genetic condition.